Chronic Wasting Disease (CWD)

 Please understand that CWD poses the largest threat to Tennessee’s deer and elk populations since the dawn of wildlife management more than 100 years ago.

-- When field-dressing a deer:
+- When field-dressing or processing a deer:

-- Wear latex or rubber gloves when dressing the animal or handling the meat.
+- Wear latex or rubber gloves

-- Do not use household knives or other kitchen utensils for field dressing.
+- Do not use household knives or other kitchen utensils

 - If you have your deer or elk commercially processed, consider asking that your animal be processed individually to avoid mixing meat from multiple animals.